-Radford University is fully accredited by the National Council for Accreditation of Teacher Education (NCATE), which is an alliance of 35 national professional education and public organizations representing millions of Americans who support quality teaching.
-To obtain NCATE certification, an institution must go through a rigorous review of its teacher education programs to insure the quality of those programs.
+Radford University is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP), which is an alliance of national professional education and public organizations representing millions of Americans who support quality teaching.
+To obtain CAEP certification, an institution must go through a rigorous review of its teacher education programs to insure the quality of those programs.

 Requirements: Teaching Option